kenhkan/noflo-automaton/README.md

 Options must be passed in before URL and rules ports disconnect given that it is optional.

-Note that jQuery and Underscore.js are always injected unless they're included on the page.
-Manual injection of those two libraries may result in conflict.
+Note that jQuery (v2.0.3) is always injected unless it is already included on the page.
+Manual injection may result in conflict.

 The graph outputs to the OUT port, with the **status** wrapping as group.
 **status** is `null` if successful or the offset of the last executed rule if